breadsh/leetcodetest/README.md

 # leetcodetest
 my leetcode practise

-now just round1 from the easy to hard
+now just round one from the easy to hard

 I plan to write 3 rounds the second round will seprate different tags